vhx/api-documentation/source/includes/_resource.videos.md

       <td>
         Use this to store information about the advisories of the video.
 Each element of the array requires two keys: <code>advisory</code> and <code>location</code>.
         <br><br>
-        Accepted rating values include:
+        Accepted advisory values include:
         <br><br>
         <code>D</code> for suggestive dialogue, <code>L</code> for coarse language, <code>S</code> for sexual content, <code>V</code> for violence, and <code>FV</code> for fantasy violence.
         <br><br>
         The location value should be a two letter country code.
-If a location value is not provided, the advisory will be considered the advisory for everywhere.
+If a location value is not provided, the advisory will be considered the advisory everywhere.
       </td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">